geeooff/forza-data-web/README.md

 ### Enable Data-Out feature in game

+> **Note for Windows as both game and receiving app**:
+> Only Forza Motorsport (2023) allows to send data to 127.0.0.1.
+> For earlier games you will need a separate compute to receive the data.

-Start Forza Motorsport 7 or Forza Horizon 4 on your Windows 10 computer or your Xbox.
+Start the game on your Windows computer or your Xbox.
-Go to game options, then _HUD_ options.
-At the bottom of the screen :
+Go to game options and look for _Data Out_ options :
 1. `Data Out IP Address` : enter the IP Address of **the computer that will run the console program**
 2. `Data Out IP Port` : enter the network port you want to **listen on this computer** (1024 to 65535)
-3. `Data Out Packet Format` : choose **Sled** or **Car Dash**, but you will get more data using Car Dash format.
-Forza Horizon 4 does not have this option.
+3. `Data Out Packet Format` : choose **Sled** or **Car Dash**.
+You will get more data using Car Dash, if available.
 4. `Data Out` : set to **ON**

 ### Run console program

-If you're playing on a Windows computer, you have to use another computer to run the console program, or you will receive nothing.

 Launch your command line to `Console` source directory.
 Then run this command: